 What kind of filters does it use?

-The Honeywell HPA family of purifiers uses High Efficiency Particulate Air (HEPA) filters as well as an odor reducing pre-filter for large elements and odors.
+The Honeywell HPA family of purifiers uses High Efficiency Particulate Air (HEPA) filters as well as an odor-reducing pre-filter for large elements and odors.

 HEPA filters are made of very dense material and are very efficient for cleaning air.
 They can remove 99.97% of nasty elements in your air down to an incredibly small 0.3 microns in size.
 (A micron, or micrometer, is 1/1,000,000 of a meter in size).

 Opening one of the Type R HEPA filters before installing it and using the purifier.
-The included filters are made of a soft but dense material that filters out an incredible amount of unwanted particle in the air.
+The included filters are made of a soft but dense material that filters out an incredible amount of unwanted particles in the air.
 These particles cause allergies, sneezing & sniffling, and much more.

 Installing the filters

 Installing the new HEPA filters before inserting the pre-filter.
 Note the easy pull-tabs on the filters.
 When replacing, this makes removing the dirty filters very easy to do!